jechaviz/api_integrator_spec/README.md

     - supported levels supported must be: debug, info, warning, error, critical.
   - action.{name} is used to call an action defined in the actions section, letting be chained.
   - action.{command} is used to call a command defined in the perform commands section.
-    - action.var.{var_name} is used to get a variable from the vars section.
+    - vars.get.{var_name} is used to get a variable from the vars section.
-    - action.var.{var_name}={value} is used to set a variable in the vars section.
+    - vars.set.{var_name}={value} is used to set a variable in the vars section.
+  - this represents the current action.
-    - action.retry(trials, delay) is used to retry an action.
+    - retry(trials, delay) is used to retry an action.
       - trials is the number of times to retry the action.
       - delay is the delay between retries in milliseconds.
     - more commands can be added as needed.